Brno: Sport

 The city has a long association with motor racing; among other events, the Masaryk Circuit has hosted the Moto GP championship since 1965.
 The annual Czech Republic motorcycle Grand Prix, the most famous motor race in the Czech Republic, has been held in the city since 1950.
 Since 1968, Brno has been a permanent fixture on the European Touring Car Championship (ETCC) series.

 Track and road cycling have a long history in Brno.
 The first track races took place here in 1889, and the velodrome in Brno ranks among the oldest velodromes in the world.
 In 1969, Brno hosted the UCI Track Cycling World Championships and the UCI Road World Championships for amateurs.
 In 1981, the UCI Track Cycling World Championships were held, and in 2001, the UEC European Track Championships were held for the U23 category.
 There are two traditional cycling teams: TJ Favorit Brno and Dukla Brno.

 The 2010 FIBA World Championship for Women was played in Brno's Arena Vodova, with the Czech squad taking the silver medal.

 There is a horse-race course at Brno-Dvorská and an aeroclub airport in Medlánky Airport.
-Several sports clubs represent the city in the various Czech leagues, including FC Zbrojovka Brno (football), HC Kometa Brno (ice hockey), KP Brno (basketball, women), BC Brno (basketball, men) and BK Brno (women), four baseball teams (Draci Brno, Hroši Brno, VSK Technika Brno, MZLU Express Brno), Brno Ravens LC (lacrosse club), Brno Alligators (American football), two rugby teams (RC Dragon Brno, RC Bystrc) and others.
+Several sports clubs represent the city in the various Czech leagues, including FC Zbrojovka Brno and SK Artis Brno (football), HC Kometa Brno (ice hockey), KP Brno (basketball, women), BC Brno (basketball, men) and BK Brno (women), four baseball teams (Draci Brno, Hroši Brno, VSK Technika Brno, MZLU Express Brno), Brno Ravens LC (lacrosse club), Brno Alligators (American football), two rugby teams (RC Dragon Brno, RC Bystrc) and others.
 Tennis players Barbora Krejčíková, Lucie Šafářová, Lukáš Rosol, and Jana Novotná are from Brno, as well as Michal Březina, one of the top Czech figure skaters.

 Motorcycle speedway events were held at the Winter Stadium, off Na Rybníčku in Králové Pole.
 The venue hosted a final round of the Czechoslovak Individual Speedway Championship in 1949, 1950 and 1954.